uli-heller/uli-wsgen/README.md

     * myjar.sh ... wrapper for JDK jar
     * prepare.sh ... downloads and unpacks the project dependencies
     * wsgen.sh ... wrapper for JDK wsgen
+    * uli-wsgen.sh ... wrapper for groovy-scripts/uliWsGen.groovy
 * build ... files generated when doing the compilation
     * classes ... compiled Java class files
 * groovy-scripts ... various groovy scripts
+    * examineInterface.groovy ... a test script which prints some attributes of a Java interface
+    * uliWsGen.groovy ... the main script which is able to create wsdl files from Java interfaces
 * src ... various source files

 Compile Project